endoit/siebelScriptsEditor/README.md

 # 3. Known Issues

-- Currently only basic authentication is supported.
+- Currently only basic authentication is supported for the Siebel REST API.
 - Only one VS Code workspace folder is supported.